akalmykov/radicle-ceramic-profile/README.md

 - DataStore uses DID attached to the Ceramic instance.
 To change this, we patched DataStore.
 This allowed us to save read and write with did:safe.
 - For some reason, Clay testnet didn't work well with Safe DIDs.
 We run our own Ceramic node of a newer version.

+## Future work:

+We would love to see how Ceramic can help Radicle grow into a fully decentralized GitHub, with Issue tracker, Wiki, etc.

 ## Building and running Upstream